beProsto/Venum/README.md

 # Introduction, skip this part if you are not intrested

-So yeah, how to start it...
 "venum" as i like to call it, is kind of a game engine.
 What I really think it is, is my take on learning OpenGL, in future Vulkan and DirectX.
 I don't intend it to be a full-blown game engine.
 I want it to be an experimental thing, like my "programming playground".
 The name was suggested by my friend.
 I like it.

 For creating windows and event handling I'm using SDL2.
-All the rest are graphical API's and ( if ) my physics engine.
+All the rest are graphical API's and (if) my physics engine.

-I think I will create some sort of GUI for venum.
-I mean: Scene editors, Shader editors, etc..

 # How to install, and use "venum"